gracekishino/coding_playlists/README.md

 # Coding Playlists Website

-This is a website to share coding playlists and for people to practice using HTML, CSS, Javascript, Git and GitHub.
+This is a website to share coding playlists and for people to practice using HTML, CSS, Javascript, Git, and GitHub.

 View the website and checkout the playlists here: https://gracekishino.github.io/coding_playlists/